Portage Trail Conference: History

 It was decided to expand the league and divide it into two divisions based on enrollment figures.
 Initially Ravenna, Norton, Springfield, East Canton, and Coventry accepted invitations to join the new league beginning in 2005.
 Later in the year, following news that the Western Reserve Conference (which had just lost member Ravenna) would be losing at least two additional member schools (leaving the South Division with just four teams), Kent Roosevelt left the WRC and accepted an invitation to join the new league effective in 2005 after initially choosing to remain in the WRC.

-The Metro Division contained the larger schools, which competed in Ohio's Divisions III and IV for football, while the County Division contained the smaller schools, who competed in divisions IV-VII.
-Because they were based on enrollment, a school's membership in a given division could change if enrollment numbers change.
+The Metro Division contained the larger schools, which competed in Ohio's Divisions II, III, and IV for football, while the County Division contained the smaller schools, who competed in divisions IV, V, VI, and VII.
+Because they were based on enrollment, a school's membership in a given division could change if enrollment numbers changed.
 Games between teams of the same division counted in conference standings, while games against schools from the other division were treated as non-conference games.
+The first division change occurred in 2011 the PTC announced in January that due to a change in enrollment figures, Streetsboro would move to the Metro Division and Southeast would move to the County Division for the 2011–12 school year.

-In January 2011, the PTC announced that due to a change in enrollment figures, Streetsboro would move to the Metro Division and Southeast would move to the County Division for the 2011–12 school year.
 East Canton announced in February 2011 that they would leave the PTC following the 2012–13 sports season to join the Inter-Valley Conference.
-In July 2011, Windham announced their own departure from the conference citing enrollment issues.
+Later that year in July, Windham announced their own departure from the conference citing enrollment issues.
 They also left the PTC after the 2012–13 school year and joined the Northeastern Athletic Conference.
 The PTC heard presentations from four area high schools (Barberton, Northwest, St. Thomas Aquinas, and Lake Center Christian) in May 2011, prior to the announcement that Windham would also be leaving the conference in 2013.
 Rather than expand, however, the PTC chose to stay at 14 teams, and Streetsboro moved back to the County Division for the 2013–14 school year.
 In September 2013, Kent Roosevelt announced plans to leave the PTC for the Suburban League beginning in the 2016–17 school year, later changed to the 2015–16 school year.